herseyc/raspastro/RaspAstroWeb/ReadMe.md

 ## raspastro-web.py
 Flash app to display data on webpage.

-Use install_raspastro-web.sh to copy into INSTALL_DIR (/var/www/raspastro is the default).
+Edit config.py with your configuration settings and then use install_raspastro-web.sh to copy into INSTALL_DIR (/var/www/raspastro is the default).
 Then run raspastro-web.py
 ```
 ./install_raspastro-web.sh
 cd /var/www/raspastro